What are Rock Cairns & Why You Shouldn’t Build Them

 Decorative rock cairns can take away from the natural beauty of an area and disregard Leave No Trace principles.

-Rock cairns aren’t for rangers to hide emergency gear.
+- Rock cairns aren’t for hiding emergency gear.

 Who Should Build Rock Cairns